 Kansas Wesleyan University offers a financial assistance program that makes it possible for individuals from any income level to attend the university.
-To determine the net cost of attendance to you after financial assistance is applied, contact the Office of Student Financial Planning in the Student Services Suite.
+To determine the net cost of attendance to you after financial assistance is applied, contact the Office of Financial Aid.
 All assistance is awarded on a first-come, first-served basis.
-The FAFSA (Free Application for Federal Student Aid (www.studentaid.gov) opens for each new year on October 1, preceding the beginning of the Academic Year and is based on the Tax Year Prior (e.g. the 2023-24 Academic Year is based on 2021 year tax /income information; the Academic Year begins August 14, 2023.)
-If your family income has changed, contact the Office of Student Financial Planning for guidance.
+The FAFSA (Free Application for Federal Student Aid (www.studentaid.gov) opens for each new year on October 1, preceding the beginning of the Academic Year and is based on the Tax Year Prior (e.g. the 2024-25 Academic Year is based on 2022 year tax /income information; the Academic Year begins August 19, 2024.)
+If your family income has changed, contact the Office of Financial Aid for guidance.
 All funds are credited to the student's account and applied to tuition, fees, room, board, book charges, and other charges first.